browserengineering/book/book/text.md

         self.y += VSTEP
 ```

-I add a bit extra to `y` here to add a little gap between paragraphs.
+I add a bit extra to `y` here to create a little gap between
+paragraphs.

 ::: {.further}
 The CSS 3 [`text-indent` property][text-indent] allows indenting the